sdclibbery/tradr/README.md

-x Log all API call data to a log file, with timings x Pull a proper clean return value interface out into gdax exchange, dont just pass returned data structure back to the bot... x Add a readme: API key / credentials, todo
+x Log all API call data to a log file, with timings x Pull a proper clean return value interface out into gdax exchange, dont just pass returned data structure back to the bot... x Add a readme: API key / credentials, todo x Simple observer bot that watches and reports prices
+* Persistant state to allow for process/box restart Given the use of async, how is this possible?
+Itd need to include the progress through the function..??
+* Make a bot that transacts whenever 2 moving averages cross
+* Write a bot to exploit spread on markets with a high spread (BCH-EUR or BTC-GBP probably)
+  * Monitor the spread; if its large, eg >0.5% of value
+  * Then place buy AND sell orders at the edges of the spread
+  * And re-place them as they fill
+  * Cancel/move any as the spread moves; cancel altogether if spread closes
+  * Have limits and stop if only one side keeps filling?
+* Make a bot that evaluates slowly against the *log*!!
+BTC channel pt on centre of channel: (2017-01-10, 776.06) pt on bottom of channel: (2017-03-25, 895.25) pt on top of channel: (2017-01-23, 1176.08)
 * Encourage multiple bots and bot composition x Give each bot its own 'main' file complete with cmd line args?
   * Automatic command line help
   * Update readme with cmd line instructions
 * Get rounding values from the product info, dont hardcode
-* Make a simple, patient bot, that just uses limit orders to buy low and sell high...
-* Write a bot to exploit spread on markets with a high spread
-  * Monitor the spread; if its large, eg >0.5% of value
-  * Then place buy AND sell orders at the edges of the spread
-  * And re-place them as they fill
-  * Cancel/move any as the spread moves
-  * Have limits and stop if only one side keeps filling?
 * Possible tweak to the bot: exit anyway after making x% profit; don't wait for the stoploss - cmd line arg controls
   * Could even do this graduated; so exit 25% at 1% profit etc
   * This would probably be uselful for bots on automatic triggers...